Discover Our Region

 Newbury and Mount Sunapee

-Wrapped around the Western and Southern shores of Lake Sunapee, the adjoining towns of Newbury and Mount Sunapee claim some of the area's most outstanding attractions and scenic beauty.
+Wrapped around the Western and Southern shores of Lake Sunapee, the adjoining towns of Newbury and Sunapee claim some of the area's most outstanding attractions and scenic beauty.

 To begin with, there's the Lake itself.
 In addition to the handsome pier, waterfront gazebo and picnic area in the center of Newbury, Sunapee State Beach is just up the road, off the Mount Sunapee traffic circle.
 The latter, the only public beach on Lake Sunapee, features wide beaches, a refreshment stand, changing and restrooms, boat rentals, and a public boat launch.
 There is ample parking and a lifeguard is on duty.